TSELab/SBOMCtl/privateSBOMExchange/README.md

 ## Petra Evaluation

-To run Petra Evaluation, follow the README in the Evaluation Directory
+To run Petra Evaluation, follow the README in the SBOMCtl/evaluation Directory